lanl/singularity-eos/doc/sphinx/src/models.rst

 expose the entropy for this EOS. **Requesting an entropy value will result in an error.**

+If a linear :math:`U_s`-:math:`u_p` relation is enough for your problem, we recommend using the MGUsup EOS described below.
+It is a complete EOS with consistent temperature.

 Given a reference density, :math:`\rho_0`, we first parameterize the EOS using :math:`\eta` as a measure of compression given by